davidroman0O/frango/examples/redis/www/README.md

 - PUT requests to update existing items
 - DELETE requests to remove items

-All data is stored as JSON in Redis with keys prefixed with `gophp_api_`.
+All data is stored as JSON in Redis with keys prefixed with `frango_api_`.